ahillss/ParsingMachine/README.md

 ```
 ###### Machine
 A function representing a machine.
-Used to both initialise the machine stack and as a field in a transition.
-The 'p' represents the start of the stack when initialising, and when used in a transition it represents the current stack position.
-The 'pos' parameter represents the current position of the parser, zero is used when initialising.
+Used to both initialise the machine stack and optionally in a transition.
+The *p* represents the start of the stack when initialising, and when used in a transition it represents the current stack position.
+The *pos* parameter represents the current position of the parser, zero is used when initialising.

-The 'parmac_set' function is called as shown below.
+The *parmac_set* function must be called as shown below.
-* the 1st and 3rd parameters must be the same as the current function's 'p' and 'pos'
+* the 1st and 3rd parameters must be the same as the current function's *p* and *pos*
 * the 2nd parameter represents the machine's name which is used both in debugging and in the state callbacks
 * the 4th and 5th parameters are the machine's start and end state
-* the 6th and 7th parameter are the transition tables start and end pointers
+* the 6th and 7th parameter are the transition table's start and end pointers

 ```C
 void root_machine(struct parmac *p,PARMAC_POS pos) {